Wide Band Interaction Impedance and Mode Excitation in Glide Symmetric Double Corrugated Waveguides for mm-wave TWTs: Glide Symmetry and Waveguide Geometries

+We use the common definition for the BZ, which implies that the fundamental (0th order) BZ is defined for $-1 < \beta d/\pi <1$.
+Therefore the $n=1$ Floquet harmonic is defined for $1 < \beta d/\pi <3$, denoted as first high order BZ.
 For the BB case, the modal dispersion diagram in Fig. \ref{fig:dispersion_diagram}(a) is showing the first two lower modal branches, where a stop band exists between them.
 The interaction with an electron beam may occur between 45 GHz and 53 GHz, and a fractional bandwidth of 16\% is obtained at 50 GHz which is in line with previously published works with this topology.
 When glide symmetry comes into the structure, the stop band between the two modes is eliminated leading to a larger bandwidth, for both BB and BT Glide SWSs because of the non dispersive $k-\omega$ relation over a very wide frequency range, especially for the BT Glide case.
 In the BB Glide case, the diagram in Fig. \ref{fig:dispersion_diagram}(b) shows that the fractional bandwidth is around 28\%, whereas for the BT Glide SWS, the diagram in Fig. \ref{fig:dispersion_diagram}(c) shows a bandwidth of approximately 50\%, i.e., between 40 GHz to 65 GHz.

-It is necessary then to study the mode polarization associated to the branches of the dispersion diagram; this information is important to understand what happens when a source is located at one end of the waveguide, as the intersection of the branches of the dispersion diagram at odd values of $n$ may lead to unwanted behavior.
+{We performed a simulation for the BB case with period $d'=d/2$ (not shown here for brevity) and observed that the passband width (solid blue branch) increased at the expenses of a larger dispersion that does not provide the possibility to synchronize the EM wave with the e-beam over a wide band.} It is necessary then to study the {electric field components of the modes} associated to the branches of the dispersion diagram; this information is important to understand what happens when a source is located at one end of the waveguide, as the intersection of the branches of the dispersion diagram at odd values of $n$ may lead to unwanted behavior.